WenheLI/my-cdv-fall19/my-work/reading-response/NewDarkAge.md

 > In the present, the extraction, refinement, use of data/oil pollutes the ground and air.
 It spills. ...
 It  enforces computational thinking upon us, driving the deep divisions in society ...

 It makes a perfect analog between the data and oil, where much extraction and usgae will lead to a negative influence on people/surroundings.
+It points out the data is just like oil that it will help us for production and daily life.
+It is also like poison.
+In this case, without proper usage, it will place negative influence on oursleves, like the computational thinking.